satoru-takeuchi/elkdat/README.md

 # elkdat

 easy linux kernel development and auto-test tool

-elkdat prepares linux kernel source and a VM, and setting these properly for linux kernel development/auto-testing.
+elkdat automatically setups linux kernel source repository and a VM for linux kernel development and test.
+In addition, it can build, install, boot, run your own tests, test the all patches in a patchset, and find a problematic commit with bisect by just one command.

 It's useful not only for experienced linux kernel developers, but also for kernel newbies and non-developers who'd like to test linux kernel.